 A focus for the Department of Plant Agriculture is plant breeding and related fields including: genetics, genomics, molecular biology and biotechnology.
-The outlet for much of this work is the creation of new crop varieties that are licensed by the University's Catalyst Centre to commercial entities in Ontario and beyond.
+The outlet for much of this work is the creation of new crop varieties that are licensed by the University's Research Innovation Office to commercial entities in Ontario and beyond.
 Royalties collected from seed sales of multiple varieties, and germplasm released by the Department's plant breeding programs, bring in over $800,000 to the University annually.
 This represents the largest and most consistently successful University of Guelph intellectual property revenue stream.

 Follow this link for licensing opportunities for recently developed technologies.